-Film Sound Restoration
+Film Soundtrack Restoration Examples

-Restore Archived Recordings
+Restore Archival Recordings

-The severe analog clicks in this Patsy Cline recording had to be removed before any other EQ'ing or filtering can occur.
+The severe analog clicks in this Patsy Cline recording had to be removed before any other EQ'ing or filtering could occur.
 Our DE-CLICKER works in real-time at extremely high efficiency.
 Notice how the voice and other musical instruments (as well as mic noise) are left untouched by the high resolution processing.

-ORIGINAL AUDIO - with audible clicks
+Original recording with audible clicks

 Clean Up Background Noise